shoutchen/coinPointCloudGrbl/README.md

 # coinPointCloudGrbl
-Generate 3d point cloud for a coin using a 3d digitizer controlled with python code that drives a 3d grbl based cnc system
+Generate 3d point cloud for a coin using a 3d digitizer controlled with Python code that drives a 3D GRBL based CNC system